Ayurvedic Benefits of Shilajit That Make It A Special Herb

 According to traditional Indian knowledge, the benefits of shilajit, when taken internally, are numerous.
-Shilajit benefits include the following.
-Shilajit exerts action as a rejuvenative and energizing tonic, laxative, expectorant, immunomodulator and diuretic.
+Shilajit exerts action as a rejuvenating and energizing tonic, laxative, expectorant, immunomodulator and diuretic.
 It is antibilious and lithotriptic (disintegrates urinary stones).
 It is used to enhance fertility and sexual function.
 It is also known traditionally as a conqueror of a set of 20 different urinary disorders known as ‘Prameha’.
-This includes modern day diabetes.
+This includes modern-day diabetes.
 Externally it acts as an antiseptic, analgesic, deobstruent (removes obstructions in the body by aiding the opening of ducts) and germicide.

 Shilajit In Ancient Ayurvedic Texts